obstar/qrPythonSwapi/README.md

 There is plenty room for refactor I could:

-- extract asserts to some helper module
+- extract asserts to some helper module .e.g new folder/package helpers > asserts.py etc
 - handle better constants.py to use and store data need it by tests
 - add more negative tests around each endpoint
 - test full content of response bodies returned by service